alexhu98/Portfolio/docs/Posts/20200709-fade-out-fade-in-article.md

 # Fade Out / Fade In Article
 ##### July 9th, 2020 By Alex Hu

-A little fade-out / fade-in transitions won't hurt when the user switches article by clicking around on the timeline, with these simple steps:
+A little fade-out / fade-in transitions won't hurt when the user switches article by clicking around on the timeline.

 1. fade out
 2. listen for the [onExited](http://reactcommunity.org/react-transition-group/transition) event
 3. switch the data